ThomasRohde/lsspy/PUBLISHING.md

 Before you can publish, you need to:

-1. Have maintainer access to the [lsspy PyPI project](https://pypi.org/project/lsspy/)
+1. Have maintainer access to the [lsspy-cli PyPI project](https://pypi.org/project/lsspy-cli/)
 2. Configure Trusted Publisher on PyPI (one-time setup)

 ## Configuring Trusted Publisher on PyPI